On generating series of finitely presented operads: Introduction

 \subsection{Acknowledgments}

 We are grateful to Vladimir Dotsenko, Askar Dzhumadil'daev, Samuel Grushevsky and Boris Shapiro for stimulating discussions and comments on the exposition.
-The main part of the preprint was written while the first author was working at the ETH and he wishes to thank all the staff of ETH and especially Giovanni Felder who in addition helped to organize a short visit of the second author to ETH.
+An essential part of the paper was written while the first author was working at the ETH and he wishes to thank all the staff of ETH and especially Giovanni Felder who in addition helped to organize a short visit of the second author to ETH.